 We are committed to being a positive contributor to the planet we share, now and in the future.
-Over the last year, we've closely examined social responsibility and sustainability efforts across our business - from animal care, product development and sourcing, to packaging, labeling, delivery and beyond.
-To help us prioritize key areas of focus and drive our sustainability approach, in 2020 we conducted a materiality identification process and analysis.
-We engaged a third party to support a rigorous materiality assessment, engaging key stakeholders' input on environmental, social and governance ("ESG") topics material to Petco's business.
-These included external stakeholders, such as suppliers, industry trade groups, non-governmental organizations and animal welfare experts, internal stakeholders across the business and a consumer survey that generated more than 900 responses.
+Over the last two years, we've closely examined social responsibility and sustainability efforts across our business - from animal care, product development, and sourcing, to packaging, labeling, delivery, and beyond.
+To help us prioritize key areas of focus and drive our sustainability approach, in 2020 we conducted a materiality\ identification process and analysis from an environmental, social, and governance ("ESG") perspective.
+We engaged a third party to support a rigorous materiality assessment, engaging key stakeholders' input on ESG topics that are key to Petco's business.
+These included external stakeholders (such as suppliers, industry trade groups, non-governmental organizations, and animal welfare experts), internal stakeholders across the business, and a consumer survey that generated more than 900 responses.